4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/basic_concepts/handlers.rst

     handler = AzureBlobHandler(<connection-string>, <container-name>, <blob-name>)

-The handlers behave like *streams*, and provide all the normal stream capabilities.
+The handlers behave like 'streams', and provide all the normal stream capabilities.

 .. code-block:: python